PowerShell/PowerShell/.github/CONTRIBUTING.md

 ### Contributing to documentation related to maintaining or contributing to the PowerShell project

 * When writing Markdown documentation, use [semantic linefeeds][].
-  In most cases, it means "once clause / idea per line".
+  In most cases, it means "one clause/idea per line".
 * Otherwise, these issues should be treated like any other issue in this repo.

 Contributing to Code